-The Five Lakes Trail (also known as the 5-Seenweg) is one of the most beautiful day hikes that you can do in Zermatt, Switzerland.
+The Five Lakes Trail Zermatt (also known as the 5-Seenweg) is one of the most beautiful day hikes that you can do in all of Switzerland!
 This hike offers a bit of everything – stunning blue lakes, charming mountain lodges, alpine rivers, refreshing pine forests, and up-close views of the famous Matterhorn mountain.

 During our 3 day Zermatt trip, Joel and I dedicated an entire day to hiking the Five Lakes Trail and exploring various fun activities in this area.

 In this guide, we cover all you need to know about hiking the 5 Lakes Trail including location, pricing, and tips on how to ride the mountaincart and kickbike down to Zermatt after.

 TIP: Before traveling to Switzerland we highly recommend getting the Swiss Travel Pass which offers unlimited travel by train, bus & boat in more than 41 cities along with 50% discount at many of the mountain destinations.
 This pass will save you a lot of money in the long run.
 Get the pass here!

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links which helps support this blog!

 To reach the starting point of the Five Lakes Trail, you will need to take a funnicular (cable car) from downtown Zermatt up the mountain.
 On the map, you can find the railway station listed as ‘Sunnegga Blauherd Rothhorn Funnicular And Cable Car Station’.